bentomhall/nih-system/homebrewery/world/player-options.md

 - Classes: Artificer, Mechanist
 ____

-You cause a handful of gears to orbit the target’s body.
-These shield the spell’s target from incoming attacks and effects.
+You cause a handful of gears to orbit the target's body.
+These shield the spell's target from incoming attacks and effects.
 The creature has resistance to all damage from the first source of damage taken since the beginning of their last turn.

-**Source** Kobold Press’s Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.
+**Source** Kobold Press's Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.

 #### Gremlins
 *4th level enchantment*